brianchristensen/dotfiles/README.md

 vim +PluginInstall +qal

 ## Install YouCompleteMe (other than vundle plugin portion, which is already done)
-https://github.com/Valloric/YouCompleteMe#installation
+Finish the YouCompleteMe vim autocomplete installation by following the instructions under the following link: https://github.com/Valloric/YouCompleteMe#installation Language support can be found under various other repos by including these under .vimrc plugins - Elixir and Javascript are already present.

 ## Useful Vim chords
 Other than the usual vi commands, one can: